soniyaukey/E-commerce-Website-only-Frontend-/README.md

-OnDaro – E-commerce Website Description
+E-commerce Website Description

-OnDaro is a custom-designed e-commerce website built to offer a simple, smooth, and user-friendly online shopping experience.
+This is a custom-designed e-commerce website built to offer a simple, smooth, and user-friendly online shopping experience.
 The main idea behind this project was to create a complete shopping platform where users can easily browse products, filter them by category or price, view details, add items to a cart, and place orders — just like they would on any major online store.

 The website features multiple product categories such as Fashion, Electronics, Gaming, Health & Beauty, and more.
 Each product has its own page with images, description, pricing, and customer ratings.
 There's also a shopping cart and checkout process that makes the experience feel real and complete.

-What makes OnDaro different is its clean design and responsiveness.
+What makes E-commerce different is its clean design and responsiveness.
 It works well on both desktop and mobile devices.
 I used HTML, Tailwind CSS, and JavaScript for the frontend, while the backend is handled using Node.js and Express.
 Product data is fetched from a local API, and everything from the homepage to the order confirmation page is fully functional.

 Apart from the core features, the site also includes an About Us page, a contact form with validation, and a working search page to help users find what they’re looking for.